Animania: World Cosplay Summit

 At the September 2007 Sydney event Animania announced they had been accepted by the World Cosplay Summit to host the Australian competitions to compete in Japan at WCS 2009.
-This will be the first time Australia has been represented at WCS.
+This was the first time Australia has been represented at WCS.

-Preliminary competition events will be held at the 2008 events with the finals taking place at August 2008 Sydney event.
-The winning team will be flown to Japan in 2009 to compete in the World Cosplay Summit.
+Preliminary competition events were held at the 2008 events with the finals taking place at August 2008 Sydney event.
+The winning team was flown to Japan in 2009 to compete in the World Cosplay Summit.
 The team representing Australia for the first time is the Love and Peace Movement, consisting of Tsubaki Chan and Cattypatra.

-History

-In 2008 the first World Cosplay Summit Australian Preliminaries took place at Animania, with the finalists competing in the 2009 World Cosplay Summit Championship (Japan).

 The 2008 Sydney August event featured two live concerts: Argent La Rosa, a J-Rock styled band, and Yunyu.

 In 2009 Animania partnered with the Adelaide OzAsia Festival, expanding the event to 4 cities.